 I studied music at Glasgow University but went in to Pop music after graduating and moved to London, UK.
 However I always harboured desires to be an avant garde classical composer and attempted to pursue both paths at the same time with varying degrees of success!

 I spent 10 years in London writing and performing virtually every conceivable style of music and ended up working with several Contemporary Dance companies which eventually led to my career in Film & TV.

 What was the role of music in John Lunn’s youth?

 My father had been a saxophone player in a jazz band so there was a lot of that music in the house as I was growing up.
 My mother was more classically minded so there was a good mixture.

 I guess I was taking it all in as to this day my favourite composers are Miles Davis and Bach!

-How did you initially get involved with Downton Abbey?
+How did John Lunn get involved with Downton Abbey?

 I had worked with the Executive Producer Gareth Neame on numerous shows before when he was at the BBC, on projects like Bleak House and Little Dorrit.
 When he moved to Carnival Films I continued to work with him so I was well known to the company.
 I think I was the first and only composer they asked.

 Was there an ‘Aha!’ moment when John Lunn knew he had found the Downton Abbey theme song?